A TEMPORARY PRODUCER

 A Temporary Producer license is only valid if the temporary producer is sponsored and appointed by an insurance company.
 Once a Temporary Producer license

 is issued, the Temporary Producer may also be appointed to represent any affiliated insurer.
 A Temporary Producer license is a once in a lifetime license

-per line of authority and is valid for a maximum of 6 months from the date the license is issued, during which time the individual should be actively
+per line of authority and is valid for a maximum of 6 months from the date the license is issued.

 Insurance companies must register the names of their company officials authorized to appoint temporary producers.
 Click